 Treatment varies upon the symptoms and degree of vertebral collapse.
 Patients with just pain are managed initially with rest and analgesics.
 Patients who fail to respond and have persistent pain after six weeks of conservative management, can be offered vertebral augmentation procedures, like Vertebroplasty and Kyphoplasty.
 In Vertebroplasty, bone cement is injected into the vertebra through needles that are placed into the vertebral bodies under X-ray guidance.

 In patients with neurological deficits like leg weakness and kyphotic deformity, treatment may require complex procedure involving decompression of the nerves and internal stabilisation with vertebral screws.
-These surgeries may be especially difficult with a high risk of an adverse outcome considering the elderly population at risk of these fractures.
+These surgeries may be especially difficult with a high risk of an adverse outcome, considering the elderly population at risk of these fractures.

-How to prevent further osteoporotic spine fractures?
+How to prevent further fragility fractures?

 Having Calcium and Vitamin D supplements are usually started, but may not help much in improving bone strength alone.
 Certain medications need to be started to prevent bones from weakening further by stopping the normal physiologic resorption and strengthening them by promoting re-mineralization.
 These therapies need to be monitored for their effects on bone strength and their side effects.